Bernie Sanders Fast Facts

 January 4, 2007-present - Serves in the US Senate.

-December 10, 2010 - Holds a filibuster for over eight hours against the reinstatement of tax cuts formulated during the administration of President George W. Bush.
+December 10, 2010 - Holds a filibuster for more than eight hours against the reinstatement of tax cuts formulated during the administration of President George W. Bush.
 The speech is published in book form in 2011 as "The Speech: A Historic Filibuster on Corporate Greed and the Decline of Our Middle Class."

-2012 - Wins election for a second term in the US Senate.
+2012 - Wins re-election for a second term in the US Senate.
 Receives 71% of the vote.

 2013-2015 - Serves as chairman of the Senate Committee on Veterans' Affairs.